-Episode 139: The Importance of Preserving Democracy with Senator Mitt RomneyJun 06, 2022
+The Importance of Preserving Democracy with Senator Mitt RomneyJun 06, 2022

-In today’s episode, Sharon talks with listeners’ most-requested guest, Senator Mitt Romney.
+What does it mean when people say democracy is at stake?
+Sharon talks with listeners’ most-requested guest, Senator Mitt Romney.
 A current Senator of Utah, Romney has a long history of public service, and chats candidly with Sharon about his unique personal history with business and politics, as well as advice his father gave him when he was young.
 Senator Romney also shares some insight into how Senate members are placed on committees, his interest and work in foreign diplomacy, and what he feels U.S. citizens can do to protect and uphold the democracy of our country.

 Links to Full Episode:

 About the Guest:

 Mitt Romney was sworn in as Utah’s newest Senator in January 2019.
 He currently serves on the Foreign Relations; Health, Education, Labor & Pensions; Homeland Security & Government Affairs; and Budget committees.
 On the Foreign Relations Committee, Senator Romney serves as Ranking Member of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy.
 He is also a member of the Senate National Security Working Group.
 In 2021, he was honored with the JFK Library’s Profile in Courage Award for his consistent defense of the fundamental principles of democratic governance.